Act Governing Food Safety and Sanitation

 Article 47

 Anyone committing any of the following shall be fined between NT$30,000 and NT$3,000,000.
-In severe circumstances, the enterprise may be ordered to terminate business, suspend business for a certain period of time, revoke all or part of the items listed in the company registration, business registration or factory registration, or registration of the food businesses.
-If registration of the food businesses is revoked, re-application for new registration shall not be permitted within one year:
+In severe circumstances, the enterprise may be ordered to terminate business, suspend business for a certain period of time, revoke all or part of the items listed in the company registration, business registration or factory registration, or registration of the food business operators.
+If registration of the food business operators is revoked, re-application for new registration within one (1) year shall be prohibited :

 1. violating the public announcement prescribed by the central competent authority pursuant to Article 4;